twak/winsyn_metadata/README.md

 **WinSyn Dataset**

 WinSyn is a dataset of photographs of building windows from around the world.
 It is described in the publication _A High Resolution Testbed for Synthetic Data_ by Tom Kelly (Kaust), John Femiani (MiamiOh), and Peter Wonka (Kaust).
+A pre-print of the paper will be available imminently.

 Note: any location data is still in progress and will be reviewed next week.